feanorian/PHSX815_Project_4/README.md

 `-f`: filename for the data

 `-mass`: This will be the mass split of the data.
 These will be orders of magnitude.
 Practically for AGN's, this will be a float between 6.0 and 10.5

+# NOTE: Ensure you have the latest version of scipy installed (version 1.10.0)